HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 If no unique DX Kubernetes deployment identity is set in the helm value, the deployment uses the release name and namespace combination by default.
 See [Kubernetes Overview](../../../../get_started/plan_deployment/container_deployment/index.md) for deployment and configuration guidance.

-## Exporting the User Session Usage Report in CSV Format
+## Exporting the user session usage report in CSV format

 Exporting the report in CSV format is the default option when exporting the usage report to the data table.
 The report contains the following details: